signalogic/SigSRF_SDK/README.md

 <a name="Overview"></a>
 # Mediashark™ and SigSRF Overview

-SigSRF is a series of modules (libraries) and [Mediashark™](https://signalogic.com/mediashark) is a combination of SigSRF and applications that use SigSRF APIs.
+SigSRF software is a series of modules (libraries) and [Mediashark™](https://signalogic.com/mediashark) software is a combination of SigSRF and applications that use SigSRF APIs.
 SRF stands for Streaming Resourcing Functions.
+Mediashark™ includes the mediaTest, mediaMin, and Mediashark™ applications.

-Mediashark and its underlying SigSRF modular architecture introduces a scalable approach to telecom, media, HPC, and AI servers.
-The basic concept is to scale between cloud, private cloud, and Edge and IoT servers, while maintaining a container programming model.
+Mediashark™ and its underlying SigSRF modular architecture take a scalable approach to telecom, media, HPC, and AI servers.
+The basic concept is to scale between cloud, private cloud, and Edge, robotics, and IoT servers, while maintaining a container programming model.
 Third-party source code is minimized and all modules are scanned and tested continuously for security vulnerabilities.

 The primary objectives of Mediashark™ and SigSRF software are: